glatiuden/Kafka-Demo/README.md

 ### Producer
 Now, we will be entering the producer console.

-If you have exited the bash terminal within the Kafka container, please refer to [Pub/Sub](#Pub/Sub) to execute the command again.
+If you have exited the bash terminal within the Kafka container, please refer to [Pub/Sub](#Pub/Sub) section on how to connect to the Kafka's container bash terminal.

 To enter the producer console, we can execute
 ```bash